buzzqw/TUS/OBSS/OBSSv2-eng.md

 But also skilled actors and entertainers, undercover spies, diplomats, or politicians.

+Orudjs' \*\*s compassion is an act that lets him win trust, while his impulsiveness often makes him change masks without thinking.
+He is ambitious and dissolute, cowardly when exposed, indecisive when choosing between two deceptions, and cruel or dishonest whenever he sees an advantage.

 - **Symbol**: A white theatrical mask with only the mouth open and the eyes closed
 - **Ability Score**: Charisma
 - **Traits**: Impulsive, Dissolute, Ambitious, Indecisive, Cruel, Compassionate, Dishonest